Which city is cheaper, Anchorage or Miami?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Miami and Anchorage.
 Many travelers come to Miami for the beaches, the city activities, the music scene, and the family-friendly experiences.
-Furthermore, many visitors come to Anchorage in the summer for the family-friendly experiences.
+Furthermore, many visitors come to Anchorage in the summer for the hiking and the family-friendly experiences.

 Miami is much warmer than Anchorage in the summer.
-The temperature in Miami is usually 83°F (28°C) in July, and Anchorage stays around 59°F (15°C).
+The daily temperature in Miami averages around 83°F (28°C) in July, and Anchorage fluctuates around 59°F (15°C).

 People are often attracted to the plentiful sunshine in Anchorage this time of the year.
 In Miami, it's very sunny this time of the year.
 Miami usually receives more sunshine than Anchorage during summer.
 Miami gets 316 hours of sunny skies, while Anchorage receives 240 hours of full sun in the summer.